I.

 7–8 May 2026

 An international conference on the legal, governance, and liability aspects of carbon capture and storage at sea.
-As pipelines remain the dominant mode of CO₂ transport, transport by ship is rapidly gaining importance — offering flexibility, scalability, and international reach as captured CO₂ is moved from emitters worldwide to offshore storage reservoirs — but the international frameworks (the London Protocol, UNCLOS) provide only a fragmented starting point, and regional agreements are emerging to fill the gaps.
+As pipelines remain the dominant mode of CO₂ transport, transport by ship is rapidly gaining importance, offering flexibility, scalability, and international reach as captured CO₂ is moved from emitters worldwide to offshore storage reservoirs, but the international frameworks (the London Protocol, UNCLOS) provide only a fragmented starting point, and regional agreements are emerging to fill the gaps.

-The two-day programme works through that fragmentation across five thematic panels and three keynote sessions: international, EU and national legal frameworks for CCS; civil, operational, and post-injection liability; the legal and environmental challenges of transboundary CO₂ transport by ship; regulatory gaps in sub-seabed storage within and beyond national jurisdiction; governance alternatives and long-term risk management; environmental justice and the socio-ecological dimensions of CCS; and the role of CCS in achieving EU, Swedish, and Nordic climate goals.
+The two-day programme worked through that fragmentation across five thematic panels and three keynote sessions: international, EU and national legal frameworks for CCS; civil, operational, and post-injection liability; the legal and environmental challenges of transboundary CO₂ transport by ship; regulatory gaps in sub-seabed storage within and beyond national jurisdiction; governance alternatives and long-term risk management; environmental justice and the socio-ecological dimensions of CCS; and the role of CCS in achieving EU, Swedish, and Nordic climate goals.
 Hybrid programme; 60+ registered participants from 25+ countries.

 With thanks to the Marcus and Marianne Wallenberg Foundation.